loloof64/Flutter-Simple-Chess-Board/README.md

 - the common size will be the least of attributed width/height : if width > height => takes the allocated height, and the reverse if width < height (so for example, if you use it in a Row/Column, you can set the stretch alignment in the cross axis direction for a quite good layout/effect),
 - you can highlights some square, from the color you want,
 - you can enable interactive tap-to-move functionality with visual move indicators,
+- you can move into history with optional controls,
 - you can customize move indicator widgets for both normal moves and capture moves.

 If you want to implement game logic, you can use the [chess](https://pub.dev/packages/chess) package.